Château de Trazegnies

 Trzegnies was the seat of a powerful seigneury and cradle of one of Europe's most illustrious families.

-May to the end of June: Every Sunday and public holiday with guided tours at 3pm.
+May to the end of September: Sundays and public holidays 2.30-5.30pm.
+Guided tours at 3pm.

 By car: motorway E42, exit 18 coming from Mons, exit 17 coming from Namur, take the R3, exit Charleroi Ouest, towards Trazegnies.